agdsn/sipa-content/news/2015-09-24-waffleday.en.md

 author: toothstone
 date: 2015-09-24
 type: default
+event: [Borsbergstraße, Gerokstraße, Wundtstraße, Zellescher Weg]

-To speed up the registering of all the new people arriving at Wundtstraße and Zellescher Weg now, our office at Wundtstraße 5 will be open next thursday (2015-10-01) from 9 am to 8 pm.
+To speed up the registering of all the new people arriving at Borsbergstraße, Gerokstraße, Wundtstraße and Zellescher Weg, our office at Wundtstraße 5 will be open next thursday (2015-10-01) from 9 am to 8 pm.

 But not only new members are welcome, we are always looking for new volunteers.
 If you would like to see and learn how a network for 3000 users is run, have a look!
 There will be tours through our tech rooms and waffles.